WILD ABOUT HARRY 2023

 Admiral Michelle J. Howard ★ Retired, U.S. Navy

 Recipient of the 2023 Harry S. Truman Legacy of Leadership Award

 A ground-breaking leader during her 35-year career in the U.S. Navy, Michelle Howard was the first woman to achieve the rank of four-star admiral and the first woman to be appointed to the position of vice chief of naval operations (the second highest rank in the Navy).
 She was also the first African-American woman to reach the rank of three-star and four stars in any branch of the U.S. Armed Forces and the first African-American woman to command a ship in the Navy.
 A veteran of operations that included NATO peacekeeping, Indonesia tsunami relief, Desert Storm and Iraqi Freedom, she was thrust into the international spotlight in 2009 as leader of the counter-piracy task force that rescued civilian Captain Richard Phillips from Somali pirates.
 The rescue was later depicted in the film Captain Phillips.

 WILD ABOUT HARRY

-Now in its 23rd year, WILD ABOUT HARRY has raised nearly $9 million in support of nationally acclaimed education and outreach programs that foster civic learning and engagement.
+Since its inception, WILD ABOUT HARRY – the premiere event celebrating and advancing President Truman’s legacy and library – has raised nearly $9 million in support of nationally acclaimed education and outreach programs that foster civic learning and engagement.

 In 2010, the Truman Library Institute inaugurated the Harry S. Truman Legacy of Leadership Award, now an annual WILD event highlight.
 Together, the dinner and award ceremony provide invaluable support to the mission that mattered most to President Truman after leaving the White House – establishing his presidential library as a “Classroom for Democracy” where young people, especially, would be inspired and prepared to lead lives of purpose and service.
 Thank you for helping advance this vital cause through your support of WILD ABOUT HARRY.